Lewis Strauss: Secretary of Commerce nomination

 During and after the Senate hearings, McGee charged Strauss with "a brazen attempt to hoodwink" the committee.
-Strauss also overstated the importance of his role in the development of the H-bomb, implying that he had convinced Truman to support it; Truman was annoyed by this, and sent a letter to Anderson undermining Strauss's claim, a letter that Anderson promptly leaked to the press.
-Strauss attempted to reach Truman through an intermediary to rescue the situation, but was rebuffed and felt bitter at the lack of support.
-A group of scientists who were still upset over the role Strauss had played in the Oppenheimer hearings lobbied against confirmation, playing upon their target's name pronunciation by calling themselves the Last Straws Committee.
+Strauss also overstated his role in the development of the H-bomb, implying that he had convinced Truman to support it.
+Truman was annoyed by this and sent a letter to Anderson undermining Strauss's claim, a letter that Anderson promptly leaked to the press.
+Strauss attempted to reach Truman through an intermediary to rescue the situation but was rebuffed and felt bitter at the lack of support.
+A group of scientists who were still upset over the role Strauss had played in the Oppenheimer hearings lobbied against confirmation, playing upon the pronunciation of their target's name by calling themselves the Last Straws Committee.
+Physicist David L. Hill, the former chairman of the Federation of American Scientists, was one of several scientists who testified before the Commerce Committee against Strauss's nomination, saying that "most of the scientists in this country would prefer to see Mr. Strauss completely out of the Government".

-After sixteen days of hearings the Committee recommended Strauss's confirmation to the full Senate by a vote of 9–8.
-By now the struggle was in the forefront of the national political news, with a Time cover story calling it "of the biggest, bitterest, and in many ways most unseemly confirmation fights in Senate history."
+After sixteen days of hearings the Senate Commerce Committee recommended Strauss's confirmation to the full Senate by a vote of 9–8.
+By now the struggle was in the forefront of the national political news, with a Time cover story calling it "one of the biggest, bitterest, and in many ways most unseemly confirmation fights in Senate history".
 In preparation for the floor debate on the nomination, the Democratic majority's main argument against the nomination was that Strauss's statements before the committee included semi-truths and outright falsehoods and that under tough questioning Strauss tended towards ambiguous responses and engaging in petty arguments.

-Despite an overwhelming Democratic majority, the 86th United States Congress was not able to accomplish much of its agenda since the President had immense popularity and a veto pen.
-With the 1960 elections approaching, congressional Democrats looked for issues on which they could flex their institutional strength in opposition to Eisenhower.
+Despite an overwhelming Democratic majority, the 86th United States Congress was not able to accomplish much of its agenda since the President had immense popularity and a veto.
+With the 1960 elections approaching, congressional Democrats looked for issues on which they could demonstrate their institutional strength in opposition to Eisenhower.
 On June 19, 1959, just after midnight, the Strauss nomination failed by a vote 46–49.
-Voting for Strauss were 15 Democrats and 31 Republicans; voting against him were 47 Democrats and 2 Republicans.
+Voting for Strauss were 15 Democrats and 31 Republicans, voting against him were 47 Democrats and 2 Republicans.
+The nays included future U.S. presidents John F. Kennedy and Lyndon B. Johnson.

-At the time, it marked only the eighth instance in U.S. history where a Cabinet appointee had failed to be confirmed by the Senate, and it was the first time since 1925.
-(The next such instance would not take place until 1989.)
-Eisenhower, who had invested both personal and professional capital in the nomination, spoke of the Senate action in bitter terms, saying that "I am losing a truly valuable associate in the business of government. ... it is the American people who are the losers through this sad episode."
-The Senate rejection automatically removed Strauss that day from the recess-appointed cabinet position.
+It marked only the eighth instance in U.S. history in which a Cabinet appointee had failed to be confirmed by the Senate and it was the first time since Charles B. Warren in 1925, and would be the last one until John Tower in 1989.
+President Eisenhower, who had invested both personal and professional capital in the nomination of Strauss, spoke of the Senate action in bitter terms, saying that "I am losing a truly valuable associate in the business of government. ... it is the American people who are the losers through this sad episode."
+Strauss sent a letter of resignation from his recess appointment as Commerce Secretary on June 23, a resignation that took effect on June 30, 1959.